Vestibular Rehabilitation

 Bam… Out of nowhere a person can often be confronted by the scary feeling of not knowing what is happening in their head.
 Their world is literally turned upside down.
 Beyond disconcerting, this unusual feeling can also impact our lives in a massive way.

-Simple activities like getting a haircut, rolling over in bed and going to yoga create havoc in their brains and its ability to sort out the world.
+Simple activities like getting a haircut, rolling over in bed and going to yoga wreck havoc on their brain and its ability to sort out the world.
 It can lead to many outward consequences from nausea and vomiting to falling over.

 Dizziness is one of the more common complaints among clients that enter the typical medical clinic.
 It often proves difficult to determine a diagnosis and appropriate treatment plan.
 This is not surprising given the time required to tease out the true nature of these symptoms and to conduct the differential diagnosis given the multitude of potential sources associated with dizziness.
 The result is that a large number of these cases are referred on to specialists like Otolaryngologists and Neurologists to review and manage.
 These referrals can often result in a diagnosis of one of a variety of peripheral or central vestibular conditions that do not require additional surgical or medical management.